h365chen/socassess/docs/src/introduction.md

 1. **Otherwise, seek human feedback.**

-While there were several other reasons such as easier assessment code management and introducing connections among test cases, the aforementioned stratey was the primary reason for me to create this project.
+While there were several other reasons such as easier assessment code management and introducing connections among test cases, to achieve the aforementioned better approach was the primary reason for me to create this project.
 I hope this tool can assist assessment creators to develop better automated assessments.